Chapter IV: Rome

 The Role of Public-Private Partnership in Open Science

-This presentation will look on how public and private organisations can work together and contribute to the changing culture of doing science.
+This presentation will look at how public and private organisations can work together and contribute to the changing culture of doing science.

 Private organisations should not look for customers.
 Instead, they should be looking for communities to which they can contribute and with which they can build fair services and products.